 We all have a money philosophy.
 Whether we realize it or not, we all hold beliefs and habits about money.
 Sometimes these beliefs are handed down from our families, and sometimes we learn them through our social circles.

 If someone grew up during a recession, or a financial crisis, that experience might shape their financial thinking for the rest of their life.
-If another person grew up in a period of abundance and prosperity, say from 1982 to 2000* that person will have a total different set of beliefs.
+If another person grew up in a period of abundance and prosperity, say from 1982 to 2000* that person will have a totally different set of beliefs.

-Others get caught up in trying to time the market perfectly.
-I often hear comments like: “I will wait until the market drops a little before investing.”
-Others are constantly worried about the next big crash.
+There is also the temperament of the person.
+Some believe they can time the market.
+I often hear comments like: “The market is overvalued, I will wait until the market drops a little before investing.”
+Others are constantly worried about the next big crash because that’s the news the media feeds us every day.

 The economy is difficult to predict.
 At times, the opinions of those who rarely think in economic terms can be as valid as those of experts sitting in ivory towers analyzing data.